Where then is my hope? Who can see any hope for me?

 ~ Job 17:15

-On Sunday about a year ago, my “typical” Sunday morning got very unusual, very fast.
+Last Sunday, my “typical” Sunday morning got very unusual, very fast.
 I went to my Sunday School class and was early, so I sat down at my usual table — this class has tables of eight and we usually sit in the same place, so that we can get to know the others in more depth.
 Anyway, I was there first and sat down.

 Suddenly a great crowd appeared at the door; then they started filing into the room.
 They were all women, different races, shapes, ages and sizes, but they all had a slightly scruffy air about them.
 Many of them looked like they had seen some hard use.
 And seven of them promptly sat down at my table, filling it up.
 So we had a somewhat reserved old white man, wearing a suit and bow tie, with seven women who had clearly seen some hard times, and all but one of them under 30.
 I had no idea what to expect for the next 75 minutes.